TAMPA, Fla. — The effort to fight the coronavirus with a vaccine is moving forward, with trials even taking place in Florida.

 James A. Haley Veteran’s Hospital in Tampa said Tuesday it started administering a clinical trial for the single dose vaccines developed by the subsidiary of Johnson & Johnson, Janssen Pharmaceutical Companies.

-“This is the delivery of this vaccine is a bit different in that it uses an adenovirus that does not replicate in humans but actually has spike protein on it,” said Dr. John Toney, explaining it’s a ginkgo dose and doesn’t need an ultra cold transport.
+“This is the delivery of this vaccine is a bit different in that it uses an adenovirus that does not replicate in humans but actually has spike protein on it,” said Dr. John Toney, explaining it’s a single dose and doesn’t need an ultra cold transport.

 Toney is the assistant chief of the hospital’s infectious disease section and the director of infectious disease clinical research.